cgx027/on-static/README.md

 * microkernelDir: the dir where user uploaded microkernel files will be stored.
 Also a relative path.
 * inventoryFile: the file where user image settings are stored.
 * httpTimeout: The timeout in microsecond for every http request.
 Default to 24 hours.
 Take this into account if your are trying to upload a large file to on-static.
+* minLogLevel: The minimal log serverity level, defaults to 0, with valid value range from 0 to 5.
+Less log will print to console if the number is larger.
+0 will print logs of all serverity to screen and 4 will only print critical errors.
+5 and larger will not print any log to screen.

 ## Development notes